-Alternative to Meds Center knows in many cases that lamotrigine alternatives help people regain their joy in living without having to be trapped into struggling with a lifetime on antipsychotic medication.
+Alternative to Meds Center has developed a wide range of lamotrigine alternatives designed to help people regain their joy in living without remaining trapped into struggling with a lifetime on antipsychotic medication.

 Medication such as lamotrigine (brand name Lamictal) may have played a vital role during a desperate time of crisis.
 But frequently, that does not serve well as a permanent solution, and alternatives may serve a person better in numerous other ways.

 For 15 years, Alternative to Meds has been the only licensed center helping people find alternatives to antipsychotic medications.
 We have published evidence regarding our long-term success.
 While each case is different, such things as blood sugar issues, genetic factors, diet, allergic reactions, and even quality or lack of sleep may have played a significant role in a prior crisis.
 But generally, these things are not looked into and a prescription is given as an “answer” that doesn’t bring a person’s joy and vibrancy back into play.

 15 Years Experience by Professionals Who Understand Your Journey.